 Grab a pint of Jack’d Up Stout at The Mash House.

-One of my favorite bites of food, ever, is the pulled pork potato skins at The Mash House (4150 Sycamore Dairy Rd).
+One of my favorite bites of food, ever, were the pulled pork potato skins at The Mash House (4150 Sycamore Dairy Rd).
 Last time we went, I almost ordered the chicken potato skins to change it up, but I went with the pulled pork.
 My stomach was happy.
+And good thing because, you guys, there’s. off. the. menu.

-Usually in December 21, The Mash House releases Jack’d Up Stout — which is aged in Jack Daniels oak barrels for seven months.
+Usually in December, The Mash House releases Jack’d Up Stout — which is aged in Jack Daniels oak barrels for seven months.
 It’s sold on tap or in gift packages.
+It hasn’t been released just yet, but keep your eyes out.

 Tour the 1897 Edgar Allan Poe House